tyson-nw/SRD/SRD.md

 - **Casting Time** - [[#Act]]
 - **Target** - [[#Range]] 12 spaces, [[#React]]

 Lighting leaps at target dealing 6d6.
-The lighting continues to a creature within6 spaces dealing two die fewer damage for each creature it hits.
+The lighting continues to a creature within 6 spaces dealing two die fewer damage for each creature it hits.
 When cast at a higher Tier, deal an additional 4d6 damage for every Tier beyond 4th.

 ### Charming
 - **Tier 1** - [[#Wizard]]